 Multi-class applications are permitted.
 Mauritius follows the Nice Classification with regard to goods and services.

-Mauritius recognises the goods and services classes from the Nice Classification and allows for multi-class filing.
+The most current edition of the Nice Classification of Goods and Services is followed.
 The Nice Classification, established by the Nice Agreement, is an international classification for the registration of marks.
 A new edition is published every 5 years and a new version of each edition is published annually.
-Use of the Nice Classification is mandatory for the national registration of marks in countries party to the Nice Agreement: